eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 	- 3+ years of experience in algorithm optimization to target parallel hardware such as GPUs, SIMD, or similar.
 	- Proven experience working close to and understanding the hardware, and optimizing algorithms for specific hardware implementations.
 + skill set:
+	- Non-blocking Operations in GraphBLAS
+	- In our Computing Systems Lab, we shape the next generations of computing systems from programming models to parallel computing, computer architectures of CPUs and specialized hardware accelerators, and engineering productivity tools to handle the every growing complexity of these systems.
+	- We are currently looking for an outstanding intern who will work on GraphBLAS that defines standard building blocks for the expression of graph algorithms in the language of linear algebra.
+The goal of this project is to provide a GraphBLAS implementation that supports non-blocking operations by exploiting dynamic parallelism and lazy evaluation.
+The API of GraphBLAS will remain the same, and the non-blocking implementation will be achieved in the library level, i.e., without compiler support.
+	- Investigate parallelization opportunities in the GraphBLAS library
+	- Provide a non-blocking implementation of GraphBLAS
+	- Evaluate the performance of the parallel implementation for a set of different benchmarks
+	- Strong mathematical/algorithmic problem-solving and software development skills in C/C++
+	- Experience in parallel programming
+	- Experience in parallel programming models (e.g. OpenMP) is a plus
+	- Excellent communication and writing skills in English
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.